China Packing List: What We’d Pack Again Next Time

 We always carry our reusable water bottles and China makes it easy with free hot water dispensers almost everywhere, a tradition rooted in drinking hot water for health and hygiene.

 If you plan to bring snacks or cook your own food, we recommend investing in collapsible food containers and carrying reusable cutlery and metal straws.
 In many restaurants across China, single-use plastics and disposable chopsticks are still widely used even when dining in.
-Reducing plastics isn’t a strong focus, so if that matters to you, consider bringing your own reusable utensils.
+Reducing plastics isn’t widely practiced, so if that matters to you, consider bringing your own reusable utensils.

 We always carry a reusable bag for groceries and it's handy if we need to lighten our luggage at the airport counter, allowing us to transfer some items as our carry-on.